 - Start: The cost is $490.00 for a one time purchase, and it gives access for up to 20 users.

 - Standard: The cost is $990.00 for a one time purchase, and it gives access for up to 20 users.

 - Premium: The cost is $1,990.00 for a one time purchase, and it gives access for up to 100 users.

 If you just want to try Passwork, you can take advantage of a five-day free trial, and no credit card is required.

 - Supported Platforms: Windows, Web, and Android

 - Browser Extensions: Chrome and Firefox

-Passbolt is an open-source password manager designed for enterprise and team use.
-It can be self-hosted on your server, self-managed on rented server space.
-Or can also be fully hosted by Luxemburg developer Passbolt SA.
+Designed for enterprise and for teams to use, Passbolt is an open-source password manager.
+Users can self-host it on their server or self-manage it on rented server space.
+Passbolt can also be fully hosted by Luxemburg developer Passbolt SA.

-- Secure password storage and sharing.
-All passwords are stored on user-specific servers.
-Which are protected via OpenPGP encryption at all times
+- Passbolt has secure password storage and sharing, which means all passwords are saved on user-specific servers and protected via OpenPGP encryption all the time.

-- Passbolt can be added as an extension to Chrome and Firefox, letting users add log-ins from specific web pages with a single click
+- Passbolt can be used on browsers and added via extensions, which lets users add log-ins from specific web pages with a one-click option.

-- Additional user features include email notifications when passwords are added or changed, group management to divide teams effectively, tags and comments to annotate passwords, and the ability to export passwords in KDBX and CSV formats
+- Email notifications are sent when passwords are changed or added, tags and comments to annotate passwords, and passwords can be exported in KDBX and CSV formats.

-- Community – free of cost.
-It allows unlimited users, passwords, and user group management.
-With granular password sharing, import and export, and more.
+- Community: It is completely free of cost.
+The features are unlimited users, password & user group management, granular password sharing, import and export, and much more.

 - Supported Platforms: Android, iOS, macOS, Windows, and Linux